Automatic deforestation detectors based on frequentist statistics and their extensions for other spatial objects: Empirical application

+The CNN is implemented with 'tensorflow' in Python and the network consists of 2 convolution layers with 8 filters in each layer and a kernel size of 3.
+ReLu is used as activation function in the convolution layers together with maximum pooling of size $2 \times 2$.
+A dense layer with sigmoid as activation function is used in the final layer of the network.
+The loss function is set to be 'binary\_crossentropy' and 'Adam' is the solver of choice.
+It should be mentioned that we tried and assessed CNNs with all possible combinations of \{1,2,3\} convolution layers, \{8,12,16\} filters, \{2,3\} kernel size, \{0, 0.05, 0.1\} dropout.
+The one described above was the best performing in terms of accuracy.

-The performance measure used to evaluate the methods is the error rate, i.e., the number of incorrectly classified images in the test set divided by the total number of test images.
-Figure \ref{fig:all_results} illustrates how the methods perform when the training set varies between 10 \% and 100 \% of the total training set using images of sizes $10 \times 10$ pixels and $20 \times 20$ pixels, respectively.
-Even though the training set size varies, an equal number of forest and non-forest images are always used for training.
-The test set is kept unchanged.
+The performance measure used to evaluate the methods in the first two experiments is the error rate, i.e., the number of incorrectly classified images in the test set divided by the total number of test images.
+Figure \ref{fig:all_results} illustrates how the methods perform when the training set varies between 10 \% and 100 \% of the total training set using images of sizes $20 \times 20$ pixels and $10 \times 10$ pixels, respectively.
+Even though the training set size varies, an equal number of forest and non-forest images are always used for training and the test set is kept unchanged.
+It should also be noted that all of the images are collected from the same region and under similar conditions.
+This means that the models are not trained for different seasons or different types of forests.
+However, it would be possible to make the classification models more general by including more diverse data.

-It is clear in Figure \ref{fig:all_results} that the new methods outperform all of the comparison methods.
-The error rate drops to zero almost immediately in the $10 \times 10$ pixel case when using SDC whereas the error rate corresponding to MDC gradually decreases from 2.4\% and reaches zero when the training set size is about 1800.
-All of the standard classification methods perform worse and their error rates do not fall below $2 \%$.
-The best performing methods among the comparison ones are DNN and SVM.
-They show similar results apart from the fact that SVM is more robust to changes in performance when adding new data to the training set.
-Analogous results are presented in the $20 \times 20$ pixel case.
-Here, MDC generally has a lower error rate, and it drops to zero after the size of the training set reaches 300.
-On the contrary, the error rate of SDC is higher than in the previous case.
-Moreover, when the size of the training set is lower than 62, the error rate is higher than those of DNN and SVM.
-When the size of the training set reaches 62, the error sharply drops and becomes lower or comparable to those two.
+Figure \ref{fig:all_results} shows that the new methods perform better than both of the comparison methods.
+In the $20 \times 20$ pixels case, the MDC generally has a lower error rate than the SDC.
+The error rate corresponding to the MDC drops to zero when the size of the training set is about 300 whereas it takes until about 450 for the SDC.
+The SVM and CNN perform quite similarly, with possibly a slight advantage to the CNN.
+However, the SVM is more robust to changes in performance when adding more data to the training set.
+Neither of the comparison methods tends to have an error rate below 1 \%.
+Analogous results are presented in the $10 \times 10$ pixels case.
+However, in this experiment the SDC usually has a lower error rate than the MDC.
+The error rate drops to zero almost immediately when using the SDC whereas the error rate corresponding to the MDC gradually decreases from 2.4 \% and reaches zero when the training set size is about 1800.
+Again, the SVM and CNN show similar (worse) performance.